-Strategies/Projects Congestion and Mobility Benefits Costs and Impacts Implementation Timeframe Analysis Method Grouping Example Trip Reduction Ordinance Draws commuters to use other ways to travel to work besides driving alone.
+Strategies / Projects Congestion and Mobility Benefits Cost and Impacts Implementation Timeframe Analysis Method Complementary Strategy Other Toolbox Examples Trip Reduction Ordinance Draws commuters to use other ways to travel to work besides driving alone.
 Requires employers to promote commute alternatives.
-Improve air quality Decrease traffic congestion Minimize energy consumption Minimal Short-term Bike/Ped strategies Transit strategies Carpool, vanpool, and ridesharing Telecommuting/Telework • NYMTC Controls peak-period use of transportation facilities by charging more for peak-period use than for off-peak.
+Congestion Pricing Improve air quality Reduce congestion Minimize energy consumption \$ Short-Term: 1 to 5 Years Transit Active Transportation Transportation Demand Management • NYMTC Controls peak-period use of transportation facilities by charging more for peak- period use than for off-peak.
 Congestion pricing fees are charged to drivers using congested roadways during specific times of the day.
 This strategy is evaluated in order to maintain a specific level of service on a given road or all roads (areawide systems) in a region.
-For example, an average fee of \$0.65 cents/mile could be applied to 29 percent of urban and 7 percent of rural vehicle miles traveled (VMT) to better manage travel demand and the resulting congestion for a roadway Decrease VMT Increase transit and nonmotorized mode shares Low to Moderate.
-Implementation and maintenance costs vary Medium-term Land Use and Built Environment (e.g., Mixed use developments) Operations and Management (e.g., traveler information) Public Transportation Transportation Demand Management NYMTCOregon DOT Auto Restriction Zones (Pedestrian Malls) The most common form of an auto-restriction zone (pedestrian zones) in large cities is the pedestrian mall.
+For example, an average fee of \$0.65 cents/mile could be applied to 29 percent of urban and 7 percent of rural vehicle miles traveled (VMT) to better manage travel demand and the resulting congestion for a roadway.
+Increase transit and non-motorized mode shares Decrease VMT \$ - \$\$ Implementation and maintenance costs vary.
+Medium-Term: 5 to 10 Years Land Use Operations and Management Transit Transportation Demand Management NYMTC Oregon DOT Auto Restriction Zones (Pedestrian Malls) The most common form of an auto-restriction zone (pedestrian zones) in large cities is the pedestrian mall.
 Pedestrian malls generally consist of a storefront-lined street that is closed off to most automobile traffic.
-Emergency vehicles would have access at all times, while delivery vehicles may be restricted to limited delivery hours or entrances on adjacent back streets.
+Emergency vehicles always have access, while delivery vehicles may be restricted to limited delivery hours or entrances on adjacent back streets.
 Provides commercial access for pedestrians and non-car users.
-Increase capacity Decrease travel times Increase safety Improve bicycle and pedestrian-friendly roadways Low to Moderate.
-Design, construction, and maintenance costs Short- to Medium-term Active Transportation Strategies • NYMTC Truck Restrictions Aims to separate trucks from passenger vehicles and pedestrians.
-Prohibits trucks from traveling on certain roadways, and may call for weight restrictions on certain bridges.
-Increase capacity Decrease travel times Increase safety Improve bicycle and pedestrian-friendly roadways Low.
-Implementation and maintenance costs vary Short-term • NYMTC Involves the application of local and state planning, and regulatory tools in efforts to preserve and/or enhance the transportation functions of roadways.
+Increase capacity Decrease travel times Increase safety Improve bicycle and pedestrian friendly roadways \$ - \$\$ Design, construction, and maintenance costs.
+Short-to Medium- Term: 1 to 10 Years Active Transportation • NYMTC Truck Restrictions Aims to separate trucks from passenger vehicles and pedestrians.
+Prohibits trucks from traveling on certain roadways and may call for weight restrictions on certain bridges.
+Increase capacity Decrease travel times Increase safety Improve bicycle and pedestrian friendly roadways \$ Implementation and maintenance costs vary.
+Short-Term: 1 to 5 Years • NYMTC Arterial Access Management Involves the application of local and state planning, and regulatory tools in efforts to preserve and/or enhance the transportation functions of roadways.
 Includes land use ordinances and techniques, corridor preservation, transportation improvements, and techniques in finance.
 Actual implementation of physical access management improvements are in Table 4.2 above.
-Increase capacity Decrease travel times Increase safety Improve bicycle and pedestrian-friendly roadways Low.
-Implementation and maintenance costs vary Medium-term Land Use Strategies Transportation Management and Operations Access Management Strategies (actual implementation of physical improvements) • NYMTC
+Increase capacity Decrease travel times Increase safety Improve bicycle and pedestrian friendly roadways \$ Implementation and maintenance costs vary.
+Medium-Term: 5 to 10 Years Operations and Management Land Use Access Management • NYMTC